kushkansara02/shopify-backend-challenge-fall-2022/README.md

   - Similarly, lets say we have an existing inventory item called `Books`.
 If there's also an archived inventory item called `Books` and we try to undelete it, then:
     1. The item in the existing inventory will be unchanged.
     2. The item in the archived inventory will be deleted.
+  - The above is also true for moving items from existing inventory to archived inventory

 ## Undeletion